Analysis | Two weeks on, no evidence of any significant fraud

 In total, the campaign would have proved that 0.00004 percent of votes in Pennsylvania and 0.00008 percent of ballots in Georgia were cast illegally.
 This would neither be fraud significant enough to overturn the results nor fraud robust enough to suggest any systemic effort to throw the race.

 Trump’s campaign has bet that simply mentioning isolated allegations will be enough to maintain the momentum of people donating to its efforts and keep Republican elected officials from refusing to admit the reality of Biden’s win.
-So far, that bet appears to actually be paying off.
-But it doesn’t change the reality of the situation, which is that the only thing which has been shown in the weeks since Election Day is that Biden secured enough electoral votes to be the next president and that the Trump team’s fervent efforts to undercut that victory have not yielded any actual successes.
+So far, that bet appears to be paying off.
+But it doesn’t change the reality of the situation, which is that the only thing that has been shown in the weeks since Election Day is that Biden secured enough electoral votes to be the next president and that the Trump team’s fervent efforts to undercut that victory have not yielded any successes.

 In the weeks between now and Dec.
 11, it’s unlikely that this dynamic will change.